Skip to Main Content

 Secondary Sources

-A secondary source is a document that interprets or analyzes primary or other secondary sources.
-It is second hand information, i.e., one step removed from the event.
+A secondary source interprets or analyzes primary sources or other secondary sources.
+It provides secondhand information and is one step removed from the original event or data.
+These sources offer context, analysis, or commentary on primary information.

 A note about journal articles